-"If there is any one who believes the Gold Standard is a good thing, him not to cast his vote for me because I promise him it will not be maintained in this country longer than I am able to get rid of it.-Hon.
+"If there is any one who believes the Gold Standard is a good thing, or that it must be maintained, I warn this week.
+As the plant here is him not to cast his vote for me because I promise him it will not be maintained in this country longer than I am able to get rid of it.-Hon.
 WILLIAM JENNINGS BRYAN, Knoxville, Tenn., Sept.
 16, 1896.